Ritlomg3/Starlight-scripthub/README.md

 <li> Fixed Tower of hell script - Teleport to end, teleports you to the Neon door instead in the middle of the red path. </li>
 <li> Added more buttons, toggles, stuffs at Natural Disaster Survival Script </li>
 <li> Added instant win, autowin at Candy Area at ESJO Script.

+April 11
+<li> Added more features to Natural Disaster Survival </li>